 After an established diagnosis of dementia, there are several steps and actions that usually follow:

-After a diagnosis of dementia, it is important to take it one day at a time and to use the resources and support available to manage the disease in the best possible way.
-Early diagnosis and access to the right care and support can help improve the quality of life for the person with dementia and their loved ones.
+After a dementia diagnosis, it is important to take it one day at a time and to use the resources and support available to manage the disease in the best possible way.
+Early diagnosis and access to the right care and support can help to improve the quality of life for the person affected and their loved ones.

 Telephone advice: 010-175 50 56

-Via Alzheimer Sweden, it is also possible to book a digital meeting with a dementia nurse for advice.
+Alzheimer Sweden also offers the opportunity to book a digital meeting with a dementia nurse for advice.

-Through the Alzheimer's Guide, you can gain knowledge and support in your new everyday life.
-In the guide you will find knowledge, hope and personal experiences from others who have been diagnosed.
+The Alzheimer's guide provides knowledge and support in your new everyday life.
+In the guide, you will find knowledge, hope and personal experiences from others who have been diagnosed.

 The Swedish Dementia Center provides "Min Pärm" which is aimed at people who have recently been diagnosed.
 The material answers many questions that may arise and is a good support for both those who have been diagnosed and their loved ones.